Once you have created your team, you can see all the details on this page. It’s split into Forecasts and Metrics.

-Browse through all the features from the various projects the team is involved in, and see how many items are left to do for this team in each feature.
-Furthermore, you can inspect the team’s throughput (how many items they closed per day) and run manual forecasts.
+In the Forecasts Tab, you can browse through all the features from the various projects the team is involved in, and see how many items are left to do for this team in each feature.
+Furthermore, you can run manual forecasts.
+In the Metrics Tab, you can see various charts for Metrics for this team.

 You can directly go to the team detail page if you bookmark the specific URL.
 Even if the team name changes, the URL will stay the same.

-On top you can see general team information, which includes the Team name, how many features they are currently working on in parallel (based on the data from your Work Tracking System), and when it was the last time this team was updated.
+On top you can see general team information, which includes the Team name, an indication if a fixed Throughput is used, and when it was the last time this team was updated.

 Update Team Data

 While teams are continuously updated, you can trigger an update manually by clicking on the Update Team Data button.
-This will update the General Information as well as the Throughput.
+This will update all data related to the team, including the forecasts for any project the team is involved in, as well as the Metrics.

 A manual update can be useful if you just made significant changes (for example closed a couple of item for this team) and do not want to wait for the periodic update to kick in.

 After you trigger the manual update, the button Update Team Data will be disabled while the team is updated.
 Depending on the load of the server and other operations which might be in progress, it can take a while.
-While every context and team is different, a team data update should normally not take longer than 30 seconds.
+While every context and team is different, a team data update should normally not take longer than ~60~ seconds.
+If it does, please reach out to us via Slack, so we can analyze and propose improvements and adjust Lighthouse to be more performant.

 Edit Team